Are the departments staying within the allocated budgets?

 In some instances, you probably are ok going over budget, so in those cases, you can set up a tolerance level or allow the user to proceed with a warning.

-In the above sections, we have talked about setting up adequate budget controls so that you stay under budget.
+In the above sections, we discussed setting up adequate budget controls so that you stay under budget.

 Having budget controls gives you peace of mind and helps avoid over-budget surprises.

-But how do you set up adequate budgets so that the purchases stay close to the allocated budgets?
+But how do you set up adequate budgets to keep the purchases close to the allocated budgets?

-We recommend that you use Spend data to understand the usage patterns and set up budgets for the next year accordingly.
+We recommend using Spend data to understand the usage patterns and set up budgets for the next year accordingly.

-If you have granular spend data, you would have better visibility into how the allocated budget is spent.
+If you have granular spending data, you will have better visibility into how the allocated budget is spent.

 In the chart above, you can see that marketing has the most spending.